airladon/FigureOne/README.md

 # FigureOne

+Draw, animate and make interactive shapes, text, plots and equations.

 The library used to draw interactive diagrams at <a href="https://www.thisiget.com">thisiget.com</a>.

-It can:

-* Create diagram elements including shapes, textures and text
-* Animate diagram elements
-* Allow users to interact with diagram elements (like touching and moving elements)
-* Render equations, animate and make them interactive
-* Plot graphs

-One API creates and operates on WebGL shapes, Canvas 2D text, and custom HTML elements, making them all similarly behaving diagram elements.
+This library draws shapes in WebGL, and text with Canvas 2D - and therefore requires HTML5 support.

 ## Getting Started

-Load the Figureone library into your HTML:
+Load the FigureOne library into your HTML file:

 ```html
 <script type="text/javascript" src='https://cdn.jsdelivr.net/npm/figureone@0.3.0/figureone.min.js'></script>